 Spiders and allies

-National Museums Liverpool's arachnid collection is probably the second largest in the UK.
+World Museums arachnid collection is probably the second largest in the UK.
 It has undergone a period of rapid development during the last ten years and includes arguably the finest contemporary collection of spiders in Britain.

-Foreign collections comprise circa 5,000 specimens.
-These were mainly acquired during fieldwork by National Museums Liverpool staff in Turkey, Greece and other parts of Europe.
-Most is sorted to family and genus and several hundred Turkish and Greek spiders have been identified to species.
+Foreign collections comprise around 5,000 specimens, mainly acquired during fieldwork by National Museums Liverpool staff and associates in Turkey, Greece and other parts of Europe.
+Most are sorted to family and genus, but several hundred Turkish and Greek spiders have been identified to species.

 A worldwide collection of circa 4,000 ticks was acquired with the donation of the Liverpool School of Tropical Medicine's medically important arthropod collections in 1986.

 The P.D.
-Gabbutt collection of ca.14,000 spirit and slide-mounted specimens of British pseudoscorpions, including adults and all instars for the majority of the British species comprise the most extensive pseudoscorpion collection in Britain.
+Gabbutt collection of approximately 14,000 spirit and slide-mounted specimens of British pseudoscorpions, includes adults and all instars for the majority of the British species and is probably the most extensive pseudoscorpion collection in Britain.

 Coverage of mites is less comprehensive.
-Economically important species (MAFF collections) are represented and we also hold the M. Luxton collection of British and New Zealand Oribatida and associated reprint library.
+Economically important species (MAFF collections) are represented, we also hold the M. Luxton collection of British and New Zealand Oribatida and associated reprint library.